aramk/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.9.12 =
+* Fixed a bug caused by unescaped HTML elements in the plain code breaking the page markup, reverted to escaped and uses the new sanitisation method.

 = 1.9.11 =
 * Fixed an issue with IE 8 throwing JS errors for setStyleProperty
 * Fixed yet another issue with \r\n causing incorrect span tags, refactored code.